pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 ```

-In the example above, result of `finally` was assigned to the variable `q`.
+In the example above, the result of `finally` was assigned to the variable `q`.
 As you can see, the callback sent to `finally` just printed a String `All Clear`.
 It did not return any value.

 But `finally` implicitly returned the, wait for it, **final result** of the promise chain.
 In this case, the last Promise returned from `then` had a value of 3.